 - Remote monitoring does not provide operating system level data, such as CPU, file, and network utilization information. - Monitoring multiple MySQL instances with a single agent potentially means having a single point of failure.
-This is especially true for remote monitoring, as it might lose a connection, which means a black period, whereas a local Agent continues monitoring and provides information upon reconnection. - For replication autodiscovery, do not use remote monitoring with replication slaves or masters.
-The Agent must be installed on the same machine as the server you are monitoring in order for discovery to work properly.
-For more information, see Chapter 19, Replication Dashboard.
+This is especially true for remote monitoring, where a loss of connection means loss of monitoring data, whereas an Agent installed on the same server as the MySQL instance continues monitoring and transmits the backlog of data to the MySQL Enterprise Service Manager upon reconnection. - For replication autodiscovery, do not use remote monitoring for replicas or sources.
+The Agent must be installed on the same machine as the server you are monitoring for discovery to work properly.
+For more information, see Chapter 26, Replication Dashboard.